Popular Resistance Committees

 Formed in late 2000 by former Fatah and Tanzim member Jamal Abu Samhadana, the PRC is composed primarily of ex-Fatah fighters and Al-Aqsa Martyrs' Brigades members and is alleged by Israel to be inspired and financed by Hezbollah.
 The present leader of PRC is Ayman al-Shashniya.

-The PRC is believed to be the third strongest faction active in the Gaza Strip, after Hamas and Islamic Jihad, and has been designated a terrorist organization by Israel and the United States.
+The PRC was believed to be the third strongest faction active in the Gaza Strip, after Hamas and Islamic Jihad in 2012.
+It is currently fighting alongside Hamas and other allied Palestinian factions in the ongoing Gaza war (2023–present).
+It has been designated a terrorist organization by Israel and the United States.